-Pumpin Spice Hummus is both sweet and savory and crazy easy to whip up at a fraction of the cost of store bought hummus.
-If you’re looking for a dip for both fruit and veggies, this is the one.
-This is the perfect appetizer for Halloween or Thanksgiving!
+Pumpkin spice hummus is both sweet and savory and crazy easy to whip up at a fraction of the cost of store-bought hummus.
+If you're looking for a dip for both fruit and veggies, this is the one.
+This is the perfect appetizer year round!

 Easy Pumpkin Hummus